What is Hardware Tracking? Implement a Tracking System

 Video thumbnail

-Hardware tracking (also called IT hardware tracking) refers to the process of monitoring the physical assets within your IT infrastructure.
+Hardware tracking (in this context also called IT hardware tracking) refers to the process of monitoring the physical assets within your IT infrastructure.

 This includes keeping tabs on the location, user assignment, status, and lifecycle of all hardware devices like computers, printers, servers, and more.
 But it's so much more than that.
 It ensures that assets are being utilized effectively, minimize the risk of loss, and help IT identify potential issues before they escalate.